-- if editing a 2D title, click on above the title text or image, and drag it right or left to change its orientation. - if the title effect contains an image, select it and then click and drag a corner or side to resize the image.
+- click and drag one of the eight size nodes \square to resize the title text.
+You can also change the font size in title text properties. - if editing a 2D title, click on above the title text or image, and then drag it right or left to rotate it and change its orientation. - if the title effect contains an image, select it and then click and drag a corner or side to resize the image.